hikogui/hikogui/docs/main_page.md

    allows the GPU to discard drawing outside it to improve drawing speed.
- - All drawing is done by passing vertices to different shaders for GPU accelerated drawing of: flat-polygons, rounded-rectangles, pixmap-images and text-glyphs.
+ - All drawing is done by passing vertices to different shaders for GPU accelerated drawing of: rounded-rectangles, pixmap-images and text-glyphs.